difference between meteors and meteorites

 3. Characteristics

-• Size: Meteorites can vary in size from tiny particles to large masses weighing several tons.
+• Size: Meteorites can vary from tiny particles to large masses weighing several tons.

-• Composition: They are classified into three main types based on their composition: stony (silicate), iron (metallic), and stony-iron (a combination of silicate and metal).
+• Composition: Based on their composition, they are classified into three main types: stony (silicate), iron (metallic), and stony iron (a combination of silicate and metal).

 • Surface: The surface of a meteorite often displays a fusion crust, a thin, glassy coating formed due to the intense heat of atmospheric entry.